hutchx86/jhs-ac-protocol/README.md

 # jhs-ac-protocol

 Results from capturing and analysing the UART protocol used on the internal UART header (labeled WiFi) on JHS manufactured portable air conditioning units.

-So far I haven't been able to send commands to the AC, there must be some sort of control byte I need to set.

-For now I've solved this with a custom Home Assistant integration which reads the status message on the Tasmota device connected to the AC, decodes them, and uses the info for the thermostat in the UI, and a second Tasmota device which is an IR blaster which sends the according amounts of IR controll packets to change the temperature, or do any other action.
-I.e. if the AC-Tasmota device reports "Target temp at 20 Degrees Celsius", Home assistant will reflect this, and if I change the temp in HA to let's say, 16 degrees celsius, Home Assistant will send 4 Temp Down commands through the IR Blaster.
+We are now able to send controls to the Air Conditioner.

+UART settings are 9N1 at 9600 baud

 This is the general layout of UART messages sent from the AC over the serial bus: